khourious/vgapONT/README.md

 Options:
 -r  The PATH to the directory containing the raw sequencing data (fast5 files).
 -s  The PATH to the sample sheet (.csv) file.
--d  Generates depth plots in sigle PDF file from multiple BAM files to briefly check coverages.
+-d  Generates depth plots in sigle PDF file from multiple BAM files to briefly check coverages [from ItokawaK/Alt_nCov2019_primers].
 -t  Number of tasks to process concurrently.
 -g  Number of GPU cuda cores [for guppy_basecaller].
 -c  Number of parallel basecallers to FAST5 file [for guppy_basecaller].